 Evidence of time travel is not something to be ignored — these periodic blips of stories, pictures, and artifacts are nothing less than blatant signs that our universe is in peril.
 The space-time continuum is breaking apart!

 But they left footprints.
-Some dropped artifacts, out of place and out of time.
-Some were mistakenly caught on camera.
+They dropped artifacts.
+They were mistakenly caught on camera.
 Others deliberately shared knowledge of their strange voyages.
-In the years since, their numbers have only grown.

 Time Traveler In 1917 Photograph